 - NSTA 2017 – We held two sessions: Interactive Read Alouds that Support Modeling in Elementary Science Classrooms, and Modeling Matters

-Kaia is a National Board Certified Teacher (Early Childhood Generalist) going into her 9th year of teaching.
+Kaia is a National Board Certified Teacher (Early Childhood Generalist) going into her 12th year of teaching.
 She has experience teaching grades K-2 and has been a teacher-leader for most of her career.
 Kaia loves science and studied many of the sciences during her undergraduate program at the University of Washington.
 She loves to learn and is always seeking the latest research-based practices to use in her classroom.
-She will be teaching kindergarten in a STEM school for the 2019-2020 school year and is so excited about integrating subjects throughout the day.
+She is teaching kindergarten and first grade in a STEM school and is so excited about integrating subjects throughout the day.

 When not teaching, Kaia loves to play computer games.
 She can be found playing World of Warcraft and Overwatch on most nights.
 She is an avid Star Wars and Pokémon fan and she loves rainbows!

-Michelle Salgado is a doctoral student at the University of Washington, College of Education.
+Michelle Salgado is a senior science educator at the Exploratorium.
+She completed her PhD at the University of Washington.
+Her postdoctoral work took place at the University of Michigan.
 Her research interests focus on children in primary grades engaged in authentic and collaborative inquiry practices within interdisciplinary science learning opportunities focused on NGSS and CCELA and CCMath integration.
 She focuses on co-designing equitable learning environments with teachers and which include family engagement with science concepts to support and elevate a diversity of student participation.
 She is a National Board Certified Teacher and has taught elementary school for close to a decade.
 She has also worked as science curriculum developer, professional development provider, and instructional coach.